Pavankurapati03/Gold_Price_Prediction/README.md

 ## Technology Used
 ![InteloneAPI](https://github.com/Pavankurapati03/Gold_Price_Prediction/assets/124707043/30ee0bf4-d821-4871-9eeb-f47dcfc431af)
 The Intel® OneAPI toolkit - Linear regression, naive bayes , Exponential Smoothening enables models to be trained in a more efficient way and results in faster training times.
-ADAM optimization algorithm is used and a MSE loss function is optimized.

 ## Project Motivation